y20k/transistor/README.md

 How to use Transistor
 ---------------------
 ### How to add a new radio station?
 The easiest way to add a new station is to search for streaming links and then choose Transistor as a your default handler for those file types.
 You can also tap the (+) symbol in the top bar and paste in streaming links directly.
+Please note: Transistor does not feature any kind of built-in search option.

 ### How to play back a radio station?
 Tap the big Play button ;).